puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 * Development: Guide for contributing to the module.

 {:.section}
-## Comment style
+## Comment style guidelines

-Generally, Strings documentation comments follow a similar format:
+Strings documentation comments inside module code follow these rules and guidelines:

-* Comments must immediately precede the code for that element.
-You cannot have a blank return separating the comment section from the code it documents.
+* Place an element's documentation comment immediately before the code for that element.
+Do not put a blank line between the comment and its corresponding code.
 * Each comment tag (such as `@example`) may have more than one line of comments.
-* Any additional lines following a tag should be uniformly indented by two spaces.
+Indent additional lines with two spaces.
-* Each comment line should be no more than 140 characters, to improve readability.
+* Keep each comment line to no more than 140 characters, to improve readability.
-* Each section (such as `@summary`, `@example`, or the `@param` list) should be followed by a blank comment line to improve readability.
+* Separate comment sections (such as `@summary`, `@example`, or the `@param` list) with a blank comment line (that is, a `#` with no additional content) to improve readability.
-* Any untagged comments for a given element are output in a single overview section that precedes all tagged information for that code element.
+* Untagged comments for a given element are output in an overview section that precedes all tagged information for that code element.
 * If an element, such as a class or parameter, is deprecated, indicate it in the description for that element with **Deprecated** in bold.

 {:.section}